lasnelus/GSort/README.md

 Gsort is based on a sarcastic interpretation of sorting:
 > *"I stop reading after the first error."* — A math teacher.

-This algorithm walks through a list and stops the moment a number fails to be smaller than the previous.
+This algorithm walks through a list and stops the moment a number fails to be bigger than the previous.
 It then returns only the part of the list that was "in line".

 ---